A-Nunez/dev-portfolio/README.md

 # dev-portfolio
-Web dev personal portfolio built using React in Gatsby.js and hosted on Netlify
+Personal web developer portfolio built using React in Gatsby.js and deployed on Netlify